 3) Byzantine Gold Wedding Ring: 7th Century AD – Wikipedia/Musee de Louvre

 4) Antique Gold Wedding Ring c 1500 AD

 How things have changed!
-Nowadays, everyone has the opportunity to wear whatever sort of jewelry they choose …. and wherever they want.
+Nowadays, everyone has the opportunity to wear whatever sort of jewelry they choose.

-Although jewelry has usually been worn for adornment and decoration, a number of customs and traditions have grown up around the use of certain types of jewelry.
-For example, the giving and receiving of rings to confirm an agreement dates back at least 6,000 years.
+Jewelry has usually been worn for personal adornment and decoration.
+However, a number of customs have grown up around the use of certain types of jewelry.
+The giving of rings to confirm an agreement dates back at least 6,000 years.
 Promise rings, Engagement rings and Wedding Rings have long been associated with the act of Betrothal and Marriage.
 Friendship rings, Claddagh rings and Purity rings have signified other forms of commitment.